 This Year's Challenge: Increase Home Retrofitting

-This year, the challenge is being hosted by Rae-Anne Miller and Stewart Dutfield from the Transform Toronto team at the City of Toronto, and it is: "How might municipal government nudge homeowners to retrofit their homes to reduce greenhouse gas emissions?"
+The 2020 Challenge was being hosted by Rae-Anne Miller and Stewart Dutfield from the Transform Toronto team at the City of Toronto, and it was: "How might municipal government nudge homeowners retrofit their homes to reduce greenhouse gas emissions?"
 For details, please view this 5-minute video in which Rae-Anne and Stewart present the challenge to the students.
 We had six teams participating teams that were divided teams into two groups and had two judging panels comprised of seven judges in total.

 Teams had two weeks to find a solution and create a video to post in Moodle by March 5th.
 Between March 5th and 26th teams could view each other's videos and provide feedback.